Brent crude pares losses, but spectre of output boost remains

 Source:: Yahoo Finance

-We hate spam.
-Your email address will not be sold or shared with anyone else.
+Your privacy is our priority.
+Your email address will never be sold or shared with anyone else.